 MusicThe fast development cycle probably explains why Dynamix reused the theme song from Deathtrack, a game they released the same year.
 This game was the first to use Activision's OmniMusic driver, which supported almost every sound card that existed at the time.
 This included digital sound support on an Ad-lib card (which lacked a DAC).

-Information also contributed by Indra was here and Olivier Masse
+Information also contributed by Olivier Masse